 Danish research body the Alexandra Institute has released some interesting demo videos of Elementacular, its work-in-progress technology for simulating natural effects in 3D.

 Elementacular, which is based on an OpenGL platform (“AAA game technology”, according to TD Christian Esbo Agergaard from project partners Sunday Studio), simulates clouds and rock in real time.

 The technology has currently been implemented in a Maya plugin, shown in the video above, with an After Effects version already in the works.
 The studio is also considering a Nuke implementation.

 As the video demonstrates, workflow can be as simple as importing an arbitrary model and dragging on a cloud material: “The platform is a base for VFX in real time without drowning in sliders and sim time,” says Agergaard.

-Agergaard says that the platform could be extended to simulate other natural phenomena like fire, water or snow.
+Agergaard says that the platform could be used to simulate other natural phenomena like fire, water or snow.